 Especially, when we all know that search engines like faster loading blog, using too many images might not be a great idea.
 But how about those posts which are incomplete without screenshots?
 More over, I follow a minimum of one image/post to add another level of beauty in the presentation of my post.

-A quick solution to add those heavy images on your blog post without compromising load time of your page is optimize images for size before adding it.
+A quick solution to add those heavy images in your blog post without compromising load time of your page is to optimize images.
+When I talk about optimization, it means reducing the size of images without compromising on the quality.
 Doing it manually is a headache, as you have to process every single image and if you are using bulk image compression software’s like JPEG Advance compressor and so on.
-But again, this will be time consuming and it’s always a good idea to work smartly more than working hard.
+But again, this will be time-consuming and it’s always a good idea to work smartly more than working hard.

 When smush.it was launched, only available option was to smush (Compress) the images which are uploaded after activation of the plugin, but latest version added a new feature call Bulk smush.it.
-This feature, compresses all old images on your server and this is very helpful in reducing your load time for old posts by compressing images.
-In case, if you have a huge blog or blog with tons of images, you might like to put your blog in maintainance mode and compress all old images.
+This feature, compresses all old images on your WordPress image folder and this is very helpful in reducing your load time for old posts.
+In case, if you have a huge blog or blog with tons of images, you might like to put your blog in maintenance mode and compress all old images.

 - stripping meta data from JPEGs

 - stripping the un-used colors from indexed images